MichaelRCruz/web-scraper/README.md

 ### Approach Taken

 After a little thought on the approach to this application, I realized the most important feature was scalability.
 The code needs to be able to handle a growing list of websites.
 Then came the question for handling input and output.
-Upon my initial attempt, I naively considering using a very very large array (list) to hold the list of websites (please don't laugh).
+Upon my initial attempt, I naively considering using a very very large array (list) to hold the list of websites.
 Then I discovered Redis.
-Redis is used her as a store whereby a "worker" script randomly draws from the set (no duplicates).
+Redis is used here as a store whereby a "worker" script randomly draws from the set (no duplicates).
 There are ten of these worker scripts running concurrently and then writing information (URLs) to a temporary .txt file.
 Python concatenates these temporary files as one output and then finally deletes the unnecessary .txt files.

 As far as what to scrape for was another interesting adventure.
 The most challenging of which became scraping dynamically rendered content.
 PhantomJS took care of this with the help of Selenium.
 These current methods of scraping will very likely need to be refactored as I am not sure I'm aware of every single edge-case.